canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 record Movie(string Name, int ReleaseYear, float Rating);
 ```

 For objects, the default value would be a `null` reference.
-And we know what happens when we try to access a property or method on a `null` reference?...
-Yes, It throws `NullReferenceException`.
+And do you know what happens when we try to access a property or method on a `null` reference?...
+Yes, [it throws NullReferenceException]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}).

-To make sure we always have a non-nullable result when working with `FirstOrDefault()`, we can use the [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}).
+To make sure we always have a non-nullable result when working with `FirstOrDefault()`, let's use the [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}).
 It returns a new collection with a default value if the input collection is empty.

 ```csharp
 var worst = movies.Where(movie => movie.Rating < 2)